Inside Passage Cruise at a Glance

 The most accessible glacier experience in Alaska.
 A paved Photo Point Trail (⅓ mile round trip, wheelchair accessible) leads from the Visitor Center to a viewing platform with the full face of Mendenhall Glacier and nearby Nugget Falls.
 The Visitor Center has exhibits, restrooms, and Rangers available.
 Book the cruise line's accessible excursion bus in advance — accessible transportation fills first.

-Wheelchair accessible path Book early — limited seats
+Book early — limited seats

 Juneau